 10. Mirador de Colom

-Tip: You can buy a ticket to the viewing gallery at the top for marvelous views of the harbor and surrounding area.
+ⓘ PRO TIP: For some of the best views in the city, buy a ticket to the viewing gallery at the top.
+You’ll have an amazing vista of the harbor and surrounding area.

 11. Dinner on Barcelona’s waterfront